MonkeInABox/ObsidianRepo/UNIVERSITY/AUTO3002 Mechatronics/Meeting 1 - 26-02.md

 # Ideas
 - Small on side, claw extends
 - Using weights to tip seesaw
+- Big bin with wheels on outside
+- Treads could work
+- Dump truck sort of thing
+- Scoop up all the balls
+- Bin on back, opens to roll balls into endzone
+-

+# Next Meeting
+- 1 p.m.
+03/03/25

 # Action Items
 > Jeremy: Check makers access